-If you’re looking for a permanent mortgage, check out LendingOne.
-They offer 30 year fixed rate loans at up to 80% LTV.
-Best of all they can get you funded in as little as 10 business days allowing you to compete with all cash buyers.
+If you’re looking for a permanent mortgage, check out Visio Lending.
+They offer 30 year fixed rate loans with competitive rates.
+They can get you funded in as little as 21 days, allowing you to compete with all cash buyers.

 Conforming Mortgages for Investment Properties

 A conforming mortgage typically won’t work for fixer uppers.
 If you need to do some serious renovations on your property before you can rent it and qualify for permanent financing, you may need a rehab loan.
-This is particularly common if you’re buying a foreclosure.
-Conforming mortgages might not be a great fit if your competing with buyers that are making all-cash offers, like at a real estate auction.
 Conforming mortgages are also not a good fit for multifamily properties (residential properties with 4+ units) or for investors looking to buy and rent commercial real estate.
-And those looking to buy, renovate, and sell a property quickly would do better with a fix and flip loan instead.

-Most lenders will also not want to lend to you once you have 4 active mortgages (regardless of the type of properties) because the loan requirements under Fannie Mae increases dramatically (such as requiring a 720+ credit score).
+Most lenders will not lend to you once you have 4 active mortgages because the loan requirements under Fannie Mae increase dramatically (such as requiring a 720+ credit score).
 The most mortgages anyone can have under Fannie Mae rules is 10, but many lenders stop lending to you when you hit 4.
 If you own a large portfolio of rental properties with liens on them, then a blanket mortgage might be a better financing option.

 Where to Get a Conforming Mortgage for Investment Properties

-There are three types of lenders that real estate investors can get a conforming mortgage from:
+There are three types of lenders that real estate investors can get a conforming mortgage from.
+These three lenders are national banks, online mortgage lenders and lenders for investment businesses.
+In the table below we compare these conforming mortgage providers:

 Conforming Mortgage Providers for Investment Properties